 I simply enjoy photography.
 I’ve been around cameras off and on for more than five decades.
 I once dreamed of making photography a career when I was in my early twenties.
 I lived in Carmel, California, and briefly attended photography school in Santa Barbara.
 Then, life interrupted my photographic ambitions.
-There was a war on, so I finished a degree in political science at the University of California Santa Barbara, and enlisted in the Navy during the Vietnam era.
-I became an intelligence officer serving primarily in the Philippines, and ultimately returned to the Monterey Peninsula following my discharge.
+There was a war on, so I finished a degree in political science at the University of California Santa Barbara.
+I then joined the Navy as an Intelligence Officer during the Vietnam era.

 During my years on the Monterey Peninsula I became intrigued with Cannery Row…both the physical street of abandoned sardine canneries and with the book written by John Steinbeck.
 I wrote A History of Steinbeck’s Cannery Row which explored the history of the street, the mysterious disappearance of the sardines, and the history of many of the real-life characters who Steinbeck fictionalized.

 While researching that book, I ran across a name completely unrelated to Cannery Row or Steinbeck…Henry Ossian Flipper.
 Intrigued by just the uniqueness of the name, I soon discovered he was the first black graduate of West Point in 1877.
 I was hooked and wound up spending years researching his life and times to write Henry Ossian Flipper: First Among Equals.